 The reading paper is a written exam designed to test your ability to understand and respond to different types of language.

 The total number of marks available is 60 and it makes up 25% of your overall grade.

 The first section asks questions in English, which should be answered in English, while the second section asks questions in French, to be answered in French.
 The third section is a translation from French to English.

 In the exam, go right through the whole passage to get the general meaning, before you look at the questions.
 It’s always easier to understand what you’re being asked, if you know the context.

 Go over your grammar so that you recognise which tenses are being used in the questions and learn as much topic-specific vocabulary as possible.

 The best way to prepare for the reading section is simply to read as much as possible.
 Cover a wide variety of topics in whatever format you can find - newspapers, magazines, books.

 We have a wide range of French articles and transcripts to help you practise your reading:

 They’re a great way to practise your reading comprehension.
-Read the French first then click on any phrase to see the English translation with the related grammar points.
+Read the French under the audio articles then then click on any phrase to see the English translation with the related grammar points.

 The GCSE French written exam assesses how well you can communicate in writing for different purposes.